nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help technology professionals grow their careers through best practices, job interview preparation, and insights into the lighter side of tech work.
-This collection spans three distinct areas, offering practical advice, humorous perspectives on industry norms, and strategic guidance for advancing in technical roles.
+The Career Development category provides guidance on professional growth in technology, covering best practices for career advancement, the lighter side of tech work through humor, and resources to help prepare for job interviews effectively.
+This collection includes 3 items across Best Practices, Humor In Tech, and Job Interview Preparation subcategories to support both personal and professional development in technical roles.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*